huynhsamha/huynhsamha.github.io/_posts/2018-04-16-custom-search-engine-in-nodejs-with-google-api.md

 ## Use Custom Search Google API with Node.js

 You can edit files such as my repository on github [here](https://github.com/huynhsamha/google-api-cse).
-You should edit files
+You should edit files.
+Or you maybe clone my repository and edit file `.env` with your API Key and Engine Key.
+The following files should be edited.

 + File [`routes/index.js`](https://github.com/huynhsamha/google-api-cse/blob/master/routes/index.js)
 + File [`views/index.ejs`](https://github.com/huynhsamha/google-api-cse/blob/master/views/index.ejs)